Notifications

 All the public APIs in the SDK should be called after initializing the SDK via Helpshift installWithPlatformId API

-Configure push notifications via Helpshift
+Configure push notifications in the Helpshift admin dashboard

 Configure Helpshift's push notification service in the Helpshift admin interface